-Curriculum development in the Carl Junction R-1 School District is a comprehensive process involving teachers, parents, community members, administrators, board members and students.
+Curriculum development in the Carl Junction R-1 School District is a comprehensive process involving teachers, parents, community members, administrators, board members, and students.
 Our K-12 curriculum is based on the district's mission and vision statements, from which all goals and objectives are derived.
+Simply put, curriculum is what we want our students to know and be able to do.
+District curriculum is essential to the instruction in the district and is required by DESE in accordance with MSIP 6.